-Each nation of the UK has a testing and tracing system: for England, Wales, Northern Ireland and Scotland.
+Each nation of the UK has a testing and tracing system: for England, Wales, <a href="Northern Ireland and Scotland.
 These ensure that anyone who develops symptoms of COVID-19 can quickly be tested to find out if they have the virus.
 Some nations also include targeted asymptomatic testing of NHS and social care staff and care home residents.
 Additionally, it helps trace close recent contacts of anyone who tests positive for COVID-19 and, if necessary, notify them that they must self-isolate.
-We have recently published an article that compares the methods used in the COVID-19 Infection Survey and NHS Test and Trace in England.
+We have recently published an England.